MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-iso27001-guidance.md

 ## Azure Stack HCI capabilities relevant for ISO/IEC 27001:2022

-This section outlines how organizations can leverage Azure Stack HCI functionality to meet the security controls in Annex A of ISO/IEC 27001:2022.
+This section outlines how organizations can use Azure Stack HCI functionality to meet the security controls in Annex A of ISO/IEC 27001:2022.
 The following information covers technical requirements only.
-Requirements related to security operations are out of scope, as Azure Stack HCI cannot affect them.
+Requirements related to security operations are out of scope, as Azure Stack HCI can't affect them.
 The guidance is organized by the nine domains of Annex A:

 - [Network security](#network-security)
 - [Identity and access management](#identity-and-access-management)